NaimCBGhassan/1_poetic_ai/Readme.md

 #Poetic AI

-This is a simple ai project where you can predict, according to [asd](https://storage.googleapis.com/download.tensorflow.org/data/shakespeare.txt)
+This is a simple ai project where the machine can predict, based on [this corpus data - dataset -](https://storage.googleapis.com/download.tensorflow.org/data/shakespeare.txt), text as shakespere would do.